Aloe vera has a broad history of medicinal use—but is the gel or juice of Aloe vera safe to drink?

 Should consumers be concerned about drinking Aloe vera?

-We sometimes receive questions about Aloe from people who have come across an adverse report—like this one from the National Institutes of Health (NIH).
+We sometimes receive questions about Aloe from people who have come across an adverse report—like one from the National Institutes of Health (NIH).
 They want to know if Aloe is safe to drink.
 And we don’t blame them for wondering.
 After all, the NIH is one of the most trusted medical research centers in the world.

 And to top it off, Aloe vera has been safely used as an herbal remedy for thousands of years.
 Stories abound of its.
 The legendary healing properties of the gel are well documented.